dzunigan/sequence_publisher/README.md

 ## 2. Build

-Once all dependencies are installed, proceed to build the source code within a catkin workspace (see [catkin tutorials](http://wiki.ros.org/catkin/Tutorials).)
+Once all dependencies are installed, proceed to build the source code within a catkin workspace (see [catkin tutorials](http://wiki.ros.org/catkin/Tutorials)).

 ## 3. Data Format

-The input text file (in BRTE format) should be a white space separated numeric only table.
-Rows containing non-numeric values (e.g. headers) should be preceded by the comment symbol '#'.
-The first column should represend a unique identifier and the second one the timestamp in seconds, with data 9 columns in total.

-The output CSV file (in ASL format) has the format specified by:
+The input timestamp association file should be in CSV format, specified by (ASL format):
 ```
 timestamp,filename
 ```